OpenEvalProject/evals/manuscripts/elife-59153/v2/manuscript.md

 **Figure 5.:** (A) Significantly regulated biological pathways associated with future diabetes onset analyzed by Kyoto Encyclopedia of Genes and Genomes (KEGG).
 Blue denotes the down-regulated pathways and red denotes the up-regulated pathway.
 (B) The altered lipid classes in an integrated lipid metabolism pathway.
 Red denotes positive association whereas blue denotes negative association with significance of p-value indicated.

-## Selective lipids can predict future diabetes and complement clinical diagnostics
+### Selective lipids can predict future diabetes and complement clinical diagnostics

 The 107 lipids are the most significantly associated with future diabetes (odds ratio FDR cut-off <0.001) (Figure 3A).
 It is intuitive that some may actually have predictive properties, and this was tested.
 By using stepwise logistic regression modelling, we identified a panel of 11 lipids (10 TAGs and 1 PC) with excellent ability to predict future diabetes in the cohort examined (Figure 6A).
 With these lipids alone, we achieved the prediction ability as AUC of 0.739 (Figure 6B).
 The classical clinic predictive parameter FPG showed the prediction power of AUC 0.703 which was improved to AUC 0.795 by adding lipids (Figure 6B).
 The clinic predictive parameter 2hPG showed the prediction power of AUC 0.704 which was improved to AUC 0.809 by adding lipids (Figure 6B).
 The combination of two clinical parameters 2hPG and FPG can achieve an AUC 0.775.
 Importantly, combining the 11 lipid panel outcomes with FPG and 2hPG, the discriminative power was significantly improved to AUC 0.842 (Figure 6B).
 This demonstrates that the circulating levels of specific lipids can in part be used to assess future diabetes risk and when applied, can improve diabetes prediction, especially when combined with routine clinical parameters (2hPG and FPG) during the early postpartum period.

 ![Figure 6.](https://cdn.elifesciences.org/articles/59153/elife-59153-fig6-v2.jpg)

 **Figure 6.:** (A) Top 11 lipids with the best predictive performance were selected for building a model to predict future T2D.
 Their odds ratio and 95% CI of T2D association were shown.
 (B) Predictive performance of logistic regression model was demonstrated as ROC curve.
-The area under the curve and 95% CI in each model were shown.Figure 6—source data 1.
+The area under the curve and 95% CI in each model were shown.

 ## Discussion